She is also the online editor for ClickIttefaq.com, the English-web version of Bangladesh’s oldest national newspaper, the iconic Daily Ittefaq.

 A fervent lover of cultures, Anushay spent a year in Italy studying Italian and is fluent in six languages.
 She is married and lives in Washington, DC with her Iranian-American husband and their daughter.

-In 2014, Anushay became an official member of The National Press Club in Washington, DC, one of the world’s most prestigious journalistic organizations.
+In 2014, Anushay was welcomed as a member of The National Press Club in Washington, DC, one of the world’s most prestigious journalistic organizations.